arisapooeater/9CT-Task-1/9CT_Mech_Project/PROJECT_DEVELOPMENT.md

 **When rating 1-5 with 1 being not at all and 5 being an exceptional amount, how much did this team member contribute to the team's efforts throughout this project?**

-**3.8/5**

-Explain the reason for this score in detail:
+**4/5**

 While Vanessa was on holiday, Yuna and I discussed our test case and set the foundations of how it should be made.
 While I created the code, she was alongside me researching how some EV3 functions such as for the colour sensor and the ultrasonic sensor worked.
 After that, she drew back from helping me with the code and mainly designed the arms for our robot, although Vanessa and I made a lot of changes afterwards.
 Yuna was the main contributor to the robot's customisation, and therefore she has contributed well during this project!

 My only nit pick is I wish she contributed more in the research task as we sectioned out each question so we had an equal distribution but she didn't write enough for her questions even when I told her what she should improve on and wrote her notes, and then went on holiday so I had to also write her bit. (wasn't really in her control though so she has her reasons :D)

 **When rating 1-5 with 1 being not well at all and 5 being exceptionally well, how well do you think this team member performed throughout all stages of the project?**

-**3.9/5**
+**4/5**

+Yuna did very good overall across the project and was a really helpful team mate.
+She helped build the base of our test case, researched the EV3 sensors when we were stuck, and focused a lot on building the robot's arms for us.
+Even though I wish she did more in the research task, she ultimately did show good effort and bounced back quickly when things didn’t go to plan.

 ----
-### **Individual Project Evaluation** _(in relation to peer evaluation)
+### **Individual Project Evaluation**
+**Evaluate your INDIVIDUAL Final Test in Relation to Functional Criteria**

-**1. Achievement of functional and non-functional requirements** Although our final program changed quite a lot from our initial vision, we were still able to achieve some functional requirements.
+Although our final program changed quite a lot from our initial vision, we were still able to achieve some functional requirements.
 For example, we did fulfill the "Return Path after Capture" and it was incorporated into our program, but other functional requirements such as "Red/Yellow Obstacle Capture" and "Obstacle Detection" were also in the final code, but was slightly altered.
 The "Red/Yellow Obstacle Capture" does not include the colour sensor sensing red/yellow as an input and for the "Obstacle Detection", the ultrasonic sensor remains the input but the process was reduced to just stopping instead of avoiding the obstacle.
 Discluding the discardment of the "Green/Blue Obstacle Evasion" test case (which was due to some time constraints and the colour sensor's unreliability), I think I did a decent job implementing my planned functional requirements into the final program.

+**Evaluate your INDIVIDUAL Final Test in Relation to Non-Functional Criteria**

-In terms of non-functional requirements, I believe we ultimately did a pretty good job.
+In terms of non-functional requirements, I believe we overall did an okay job.
 The robot does respond to the ultrasonic sensor's input and stops within one second of detecting an obstacle is within 10cm.
-Our program is also under the time I wanted for task completion, which was 2-3 minutes, as our final video was around ().
 Our program was also pretty accurate, although it went a little awry in some areas, and was able to avoid the green/blue obstacles and stay on the map most of the time.
-However, we were not able to achieve the "Recognition" non-functional requirement, though it was in the earlier stages of our program as it made the code too complicated and difficult to keep testing.
+However, we were not able to achieve the "Effiency" requirement as our *program ultimately did not run and we could not record a video*.
+We were also unable to fulfil the "Recognition" non-functional requirement, though it was in the earlier stages of our program as it made the code too complicated and difficult to keep testing.
+I wasn't really too concerned about completing these non-functional requirements as they were just my ideal, but I believe with the amount of attention I payed towards these requirements, we did pretty decent.

-**2. Final Performance**

-The final performance of our program
+**Evaluate your GROUP'S Final Performance in Relation to the Identified Need**

+*We did not get to do the final performance of our program due to some hardware issues (or something along those lines according to Mr Groom) with the EV3 robot that prevented our robot, and a couple of others, from working very well.
+Due to this, I think it's quite simple to say in this evaluation that we did not do well in the final performance as we did not have one*(*a legitimate one).
+Some improvements would've been to actually film a final performance that didn't involve me driving around the robot with my hands around the course with, albeit amazing and cool, sound effects.
+If we were to say that our program did start working suddenly, I think it would not do very well either, although I think it might manage to get the red obstacle back safely without touching anything, as we spent most of our last lessons trying to fix the issue with the code not running so a lot of our measurements are off and need some changes.*

-**3. Project Management**
+**Evaluate your Project in Relation to Project Management**

 I believe my project management was pretty consistent, as I recorded all my testing notes after every lesson and always prepared beforehand on what I want to get done in each lesson.
 I also sometimes worked on the code outside of school and solved issues we had in class before lessons to optimise time.

 However, in terms of time, I can see that there could've been improvement, especially whenever there were constant errors in the code that prevented us from moving forward.
 Instead of nitpicking of small details, I think I could have placed more importance on the main function, which would've allowed us to have a little more time to work on our final program.
 Additionally, near the end of this project, we wasted a lot of time as the other class kept altering the robot and its settings, so there were some things I we couldn't control for our time management as well.

-**4. Suggestions for future improvement**
+**Evaluate your Project in Relation to Team Collaboration**

+I think our team collaboration was pretty good.
+We maintained clear communication with each other, we always spoke to each other of our opinion and we each did most of the parts we needed to do.
+However, I think there was some uneven work distribution especially since we had a lot of days when one member was away, but I believe that was pretty inevitable.

+**Justify Future Improvements you could make to your Final Product**

+The idea we created for our final program, although functional, could've been simpler so it was easier for us to complete the task efficiently and effectively.
+For example, the program could've been made so it takes both the red and yellow obstacle back at the same time so we wouldn't have to spend so much time tweaking measurements.

+I would also probably not use the colour sensor and incorporate a different sensor(or the colour sensor but use it to detect lines on the ground or something) that is easier to use in the circumstances we were given.
+Since we chose to use long arms, if we had the colour sensor detecting the colour, it would be too late when it detected it was green as it would've already collided with the robot's arms.

-On a general basis, I think most of our future improvement had to do with time management.
+Overall in this project, I think most of our future improvement had to do with time management.
 In a lot of our earlier lessons, we were much less productive and could've spent more time testing the robot while we had time in class.
-Additionally, the ideas we created, although functional, could've been simpler so it was easier for us to complete the task efficiently and effectively.